smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ## Job Scheduling Messages for Tracked Jobs

 The OpCon Schedule display may show message codes next to a job that provide more information about the job status that OpCon is reporting.
 For example, jobs that complete normally under IBM i show message code SMA0036.
-(The LSAM Messages are documented in both the **IBM i LSAM** online help and the **Concepts** online help.)
+(The LSAM Messages are documented in both the **IBM i LSAM** documentation and the **Concepts** documentation.)
 The following messages may be reported by IBM i machines to identify exceptions that are unique to tracked jobs.

 ### SMA0045